miptleha/quick-asp-api-sample/README.md

 * Model validation
 * Logging (service.log file)

-Warning: localdb is not working under IIS, use [shared instance](https://stackoverflow.com/a/66388986/2764727).
+Warning: localdb is not working under IIS, connect to shared instance or use sql express, [more info](https://stackoverflow.com/a/66388986/2764727).

 ## Client
 * Bootstrap layout